A Hamiltonian $\coprod\limits_n BO(n)$-action, stratified Morse theory and the $J$-homomorphism: The functor out of the category of correspondences

-to the functor $g_!f^*: \Shv(X;\Sp)\rightarrow \Shv(Y;\Sp)$.
+from Theorem \ref{thm: ShvSp} and give a proof of the theorem.
 Moreover, we will show that $\ShvSp$ is canonically symmetric monoidal.
 These follow from a direct application of the approach in \cite{Nick} to define the functor of taking ind-coherent sheaves out of the category of correspondences of schemes, and the application is based on the foundations of $\infty$-topoi (\cite{higher-topoi}) and stable $\infty$-categories (\cite{higher-algebra}).
-We have provided the references for each step as explicit as possible.
+We have provided the references for each step explicitly.